-This five-year (2015-2019), $30 million award is to continue analyses of Army STARRS data and expand the research by extending the historical data through 2015 and by conducting a longitudinal follow-up study of approximately 72,000 Service members who participated in Army STARRS and provided consent for researchers to link their STARRS survey data to their DoD and Army administrative records data, contact a subset of the cohort to administer additional waves of questionnaires to collect further follow-up data, and analyze the Army STARRS data in conjunction with the STARRS-LS data to further the goals of the STARRS family of studies.
+This five-year (2015-2019), $30 million award is to continue analyses of Army STARRS data and expand the research by extending the historical data through 2015 and by conducting a longitudinal follow-up study of more than 50,000 Service members who participated in Army STARRS and provided consent for researchers to link their STARRS survey data to their DoD and Army administrative records data, contact a subset of the cohort to administer additional waves of questionnaires to collect further follow-up data, and analyze the Army STARRS data in conjunction with the STARRS-LS data to further the goals of the STARRS family of studies.
 The five-year STARRS-LS continuation project (2020-2025) is a $35 million award from DoD to continue expanding the historical data and analyzing the data for the more than 3 million Soldiers on active duty from 2004 to 2019, continue following the STARRS-LS cohort of about 72,000 Soldiers, and to continue following the subset of the STARRS-LS cohort by conducting two additional waves of questionnaires to collect further follow-up data.
 The Research Team responsible for the scientific design and operational conduct of the initial STARRS-LS and the STARRS-LS continuation project is comprised of researchers from USU, the University of California, San Diego (UCSD), Harvard and University of Michigan under the leadership of the two co-principal investigators, Dr. Robert J. Ursano of USU and Dr. Murray B. Stein of UCSD.